Aboudjem/solidity-style-guide/README.md

 ```

 > [!TIP]
-> 💡 Named return variables save gas by avoiding redundant return statements and make the code more readable.
+> 💡 Named return variables save gas by avoiding redundant return statements and making the code more readable.

 #### Prefer Named Arguments